MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/copilot-pane-summarize-report-data.md

 ---
 title: Ask Copilot questions about data in the model (preview)
-description: Copilot can create a summary of the data in your report in the Copilot pane.
+description: Copilot can create a summary of the data in your report for you in the Copilot pane.
 author: maggiesMSFT
 ms.author: maggies
 ms.reviewer: cnews
 ms.service: powerbi
 ms.subservice: pbi-reports-dashboards
 ms.topic: conceptual
-ms.date: 06/03/2024
+ms.date: 05/22/2024
 LocalizationGroup: Create reports
 no-loc: [Copilot]
 ---